 The Power Domain is responsible for the technical infrastructure on which Rakuten's services thrive.
 We work on autonomous systems, distributed computing, networking & telecommunications, robotics & automation in general, machine learning and algorithm design, as well as programming languages and anything else that Rakuten requires.
 Thus we provide the fundament or substrate that supports and enables the work of Rakuten's manifold services as well as the other domains.

 The Reality Domain aims to create new user experiences applicable within Rakuten services through prototyping, proof-of-concept studies, and real-world deployments.
-We are focusing on Novel User Interface and User Experience (UI/UX), Ubiquitous Computing, Computer Vision, and Multimedia Processing.
+We are focusing on novel user interfaces and user experience (UI/UX), ubiquitous computing, computer vision, and multimedia processing.
 Our activity includes transferring practical state-of-the-art technologies into actual Rakuten’s businesses, as well as proposing future concept and vision.